 All across America there is jubilation, gnashing of teeth, hand wringing, self-satisfied smirking, sadness, and relief-that-we-didn’t-go-down-a-spot.

-Honestly, I could care less about these and any other ranking of American colleges and universities.
+Honestly, I couldn’t care less about these and any other ranking of American colleges and universities.
 Why?
 Because not one of the rankings that flood the airwaves captures the educational experiences of the 99% of college students who don’t attend one of America’s elite institutions.

 Just so you understand, when we talk about “America’s Top Colleges” as though they were somehow representative of higher education in this country, we are guilty of such gross over simplification that if one of our students did that in an essay, we’d probably give him a D-.
 As evidence for this gross conflation of the elite institutions with higher education, I offer the following: